Why You Need to Know About Toad Poisoning in Dogs

 Preventing Toad Poisoning: Protecting Your Pets at Home

-Here are proactive ways to reduce the risk of cane toad poisoning:
+There are several proactive ways to reduce the risk of cane toad poisoning:

-• Keep pets indoors during warm, humid nights.
+• Keep pets indoors during warm, humid nights when toads are most active.

 • Supervise your dog during outdoor playtime, especially after rain.

-• Eliminate food sources that attract toads — insects, pet food, and water bowls.
+• Eliminate food sources like insects, pet food, and standing water that attract toads.

 • Use barriers or motion-sensor lights to deter toads from entering your yard.